Article Revised July 29th, 2022

 Raw materials pricing has continued to fluctuate over the past two decades, remaining more volatile than most manufacturers would like.
-Dealing with issues associated with raw materials’ cost volatility is possibly the largest challenge we face as metal fabricators.
+Dealing with issues associated with the cost volatility of raw materials is one of the largest challenges we face as metal fabricators, but by staying on top of the trends and by planning ahead, we can reduce its impact on not just our business but our customers’ businesses as well.

 The Effect of Emerging Markets on the Price of Raw Materials

 One of the most important factors in the fluctuation of raw materials pricing is emerging markets.
-For instance, constantly increasing demand for and utilization of materials such as steel in emerging markets like China and India drove the price of iron ore up to $164.77 U.S. dollars per dry metric ton unit (DMTU) in 2021 (an almost 2x increase in itself vs the previous year) from just $13 in 2001.
-In fact, the cost of non-oil commodities has tripled in the last decade, according to The Economist.
-The respected news magazine also acknowledges that China uses between a third and half of the world’s annual production of iron ore, aluminum, lead and other non-precious metals, even though they only account for one-eighth of global output, and these numbers don’t appear to be ready to level off anytime soon.
+In 2021, increasing demand for steel in emerging markets like China and India drove the price of iron ore up to $164.77 U.S. dollars per dry metric ton unit (DMTU), an almost 2x increase vs the previous year, and up from just $13 in 2001.
+According to The Economist, the cost of all non-oil commodities has tripled in the last decade, and China alone uses between a third and half of the world’s annual production of iron ore, aluminum, lead, and other non-precious metals, even though they only account for one-eighth of global output.
+These numbers don’t appear to be ready to level off anytime soon, so raw materials pricing will continue to be something metal fabricators will have to grapple with.

-This rise of emerging markets creates massive competition for the raw materials First World countries have come to rely on over the last 100 years as relatively inexpensive.
+This rise of emerging markets has resulted in massive competition for the raw materials First World countries have come to rely on over the last 100 years when they were relatively inexpensive.
 This sudden shift in supply and demand — the increased demand driving up prices of available supply — has meant that manufacturers have needed to become more adept at mitigating the financial risks associated with raw materials pricing in terms of their volatility.

 What strategies can help lessen the risks posed by raw materials pricing volatility?